 With all the evident advantages of CRM systems, you risk getting trapped in vendor lock-in.
 In most cases, it would be extremely difficult to transfer data from one system to another or get the freedom of using third-party services.

 Product analytics is not directly connected with user engagement.
 But its main goal is to understand users behavior better, improve the product, and lead the user through the shortest way to conversion.
 Such tools like Kissmetrics or Mixpanel collect behavioral events for each user, group users according to their actions in the system, and help you to send truly personalized and targeted emails.

 Another option is to integrate analytics with email sending, and many tools offer such a functionality.
 It allows you to try different combinations of tools and not to depend on the vendor.

 One of the latest trends is using artificial intelligence, machine learning, and data science in marketing.
-Learn how such technologies can help in leveraging your email marketing from this article.
+Whether you are in SaaS, affiliate marketing, or agency business, learn how such technologies can help in leveraging your email marketing from this article.

 Email sending platform

 In this segment, you will also find a wide list of options.
 At least, each of them allows you to create a segmented list of users and use simple merge tags like username, company name, etc. With the growing competition and popularity of personalization, the number of automated marketing platforms increases as well.
 They offer you to keep users database in their system and create custom tags and fields to gear your campaigns.

 Automation means that you can build custom algorithms with “